null

 Collect the dirt with a fine-toothed comb:

 Simply hold the comb on a slight angle to the hook fastening and brush it.
 This will loosen debris and you can then remove it with your fingers.
-If you don’t have a comb handy then there are a variety of other suitable objects around the home that can work just as well, such as hairbrushes, pins or needles.
+If you don’t have a comb to hand, then there are a variety of other suitable objects around the home that can work just as well, such as hairbrushes, pins or needles.
 We have even heard someone recommend the serrated metal strip on a tape dispenser!

 Simply tweeze the hairs and dirt: